-Table 1: Selection of available DataLad extensions.
-A more up-to-date list can be found on $PyPi^{Page\ 297,\ 346}$
+Table 15.1: Selection of available DataLad extensions.
+A more up-to-date list can be found on $PyPi^{352}$

 Name Description container Equips DataLad's run/rerun functionality with the ability to transparently execute commands in containerized computational environments.
-The section Computational reproducibility with software containers (page 171) demonstrates how this extension can be used, as well as the usecase An automatically and computationally reproducible neuroimaging analysis from scratch (page 444). crawler One of the initial goals behind DataLad was to provide access to already existing data resources.
-With crawl-init/crawl commands, this extension allows to automate creation of DataLad datasets from resources available online, and efficiently keep them up-to-date.
-The majority of datasets in THE DATALAD SUPERDATASET /// on datasets.datalad.org are created and updated using this extension functionality. htcondor Enhances DataLad with the ability for remote execution via the job sched- uler HTCondor . metalad Equips DataLad with an alternative command suite and advanced tooling for metadata handling (extraction, aggregation, reporting). mihextras Special-interest commands and previews for future DataLad additions. neuroimag- ing Metadata extraction support for a range of standards common to neuroimaging data.
-The usecase An automatically and computationally repro- ducible neuroimaging analysis from scratch (page 444) demonstrates how this extension can be used. osf Enables DataLad to interface and work with the Open Science Frame- work .
-Use it to publish your dataset's data to an OSF project, thus utilizing the OSF for dataset storage and sharing. rclone- remote Enables DataLad to push and pull to all third party providers with no native Git support that are supported by rclone . ukbiobank Equips DataLad with a set of commands to obtain and monitor imaging data releases of the UKBiobank .
-An introduction can be found in chapter xnat Equips DataLad with a set of commands to track XNAT projects.
-An alternative, more basic method to retrieve data from an XNAT server is outlined in section Configure custom data access (page 303).
+The section Computational reproducibility with software containers (page 166) demonstrates how this extension can be used, as well as the usecase An automatically and computationally reproducible neuroimaging analysis from scratch (page 420). crawler One of the initial goals behind DataLad was to provide access to already existing data resources.
+With crawl-init/crawl commands, this exten- sion allows to automate creation of DataLad datasets from resources avail- able online, and efficiently keep them up-to-date.
+The majority of datasets in THE DATALAD SUPERDATASET /// on datasets.datalad.org are created and updated using this extension functionality. hirni A neuroimaging specific extension to allow reproducible DICOM to BIDS conversion of (f)MRI data.
+The chapter introduces this extension. htcondor Enhances DataLad with the ability for remote execution via the job sched- 250 uler HTCondor . metalad Equips DataLad with an alternative command suite and advanced tooling 960 for metadata handling (extraction, aggregation, reporting). mihextras Special-interest commands and previews for future DataLad additions. neuroimaging Metadata extraction support for a range of standards common to neu- roimaging data.
+The usecase An automatically and computationally repro- ducible neuroimaging analysis from scratch (page 420) demonstrates how -2(1) this extension can be used. osf Enables DataLad to interface and work with the Open Science Frame- work .
+Use it to publish your dataset's data to an OSF project, thus utilizing the OSF for dataset storage and sharing. rclone- Enables DataLad to push and pull to all third party providers with no remote native Git support that are supported by rclone . ukbiobank Equips DataLad with a set of commands to obtain and monitor imaging data releases of the UKBiobank .
+An introduction can be found in chap- 260 ter xnat Equips DataLad with a set of commands to track XNAT projects.
+An alternative, more basic method to retrieve data from an XNAT server is outlined in section Configure custom data access (page 290).